xhifi/aaziz-blog/_posts/2021-02-13-companies-house-stops-paper-reminder.md

 * Companies House will be no longer sending paper reminders.
 * The service is free, and you can choose up to 4 people to receive a reminder (including an agent) then file your document immediately from a link within the email.

-## Reason Companies House Stopping the Letters </h2>
+## Reason Companies House Stopping the Letters
-<p> According to a statement of Companies House, they can save around £1.2 million each year.
-Companies House will use this amount to make their services and products more efficient and will improve their customer service so they can help us in a more affective way.</p>
+According to a statement of Companies House, they can save around £1.2 million each year.
+Companies House will use this amount to make their services and products more efficient and will improve their customer service so they can help us in a more affective way.

-## Director’s Responsibility </h2>
+## Director’s Responsibility
-<p> Directors have a legal responsibility to file certain documents on time at Companies House.
+Directors have a legal responsibility to file certain documents on time at Companies House.
 Failure to do so can lead to the company receiving a late filing penalty, its directors being personally fined, prosecuted or disqualified or Companies House commencing proceedings to strike off the company.

 ## How to register for email reminders
 * Sign in to the "Companies House online filing service".